How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Cavaliers hope to pick up a road win at the Nets on Wednesday at 7:30 PM ET.
+The Pacers hope to pick up a road win at the Celtics on Wednesday at 7:30 PM ET.

 How to Watch